-With spring slowly blossoming into life all around us; it’s no wonder that this time of year sprouts tantalizing thoughts of matrimony for couples everywhere.
+When spring and summer come around, it’s no wonder that the time of year sprouts tantalizing thoughts of matrimony for couples everywhere.
 But once the initial thrill of being newly engaged wears off, the planning period begins.
 Getting married in Sweden is about as overwhelming as anywhere else, but if you’re not a native Swede this event can seem even more daunting.
 The typical Swedish wedding ceremony is of course influenced by unique Swedish customs.
 So whether you’re planning a Swedish wedding or simply attending one, it’s always a good idea to brush up on some of the most common wedding customs in Sweden.

 First, let’s take a look at some of the most common Swedish traditions that have been passed down through the generations…